DiogoLepri/DiogoLepri/README.md

 - 👋 Hi, I’m @DiogoLepri
 - 👀 I’m interested in Security Engineer
-- 🌱 I’m currently learning C++, and Python
+- 🌱 I’m currently enrolled in a Computer Science course at Unifil
-- 📫 How to reach me,
+- 📫 How to reach me: my linkedin is https://www.linkedin.com/in/diogo-lepri-555685279/
--

 <!---
 DiogoLepri/DiogoLepri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.